baentsch/oqs-software/haproxy/README.md

 - Compile-Install: All components introduced above are build and installed to a local folder (`opt`)
 - Build: Only the resultant libraries and executables are loaded into a minimal Alpine image

+### Parameters

+By default, the appliance connects to an OQS-enabled TLS server running at the DNS name `my.ha.proxy`.
+This name can be changed to a server address of choice by passing a parameter to the startup script `appliance-run.sh`.

+By default, the appliance is accessible at the localhost port 8082.
+This port can be changed by adapting the relevant number in the script itself.

 ## Putting it all together

 Pulling all the steps above together, the script `alpine/network-run.sh` configures all components to establish the components in the architecture depicted above:

 - QSC-CA and server keys and certificates are generated
 - Set up a docker network into which the following two images are deployed:
-- QSC-enabled HAproxy acting as a QSC-TLS enabled load balancer
+- QSC-enabled HAproxy acting as a QSC-TLS enabled load balancer to a lighttpd instance running in the same image
-- QSC-enabled minimal HAproxy acting as a local plain HTTP communications endpoint and communicating via QSC-secured TLS with the above HAproxy instance
+- QSC-enabled minimal HAproxy appliance acting as a local plain HTTP communications endpoint and communicating via QSC-secured TLS with the above HAproxy instance

+**Hint**: The `alpine/network-run.sh` script can be called with a parameter to cause a cleanup of a previous run, e.g., run it as such for this purpose: `alpine/network-run.sh --clean`.
+All other parameters introduced above and controlling the actual OQS algorithms can be used.
+Also, the local port can be set (`--port`) at which the appliance is listening for HTTP traffic to be forwarded.